WojciechWnek/TVcheckbox/README.md

 After being marked, the show can be found in a profile section, which serves as an overview of a user's movie library.

+Data about the bookmarked shows is stored in a local storage of a browser.

 ## Technologies

 The project was written using [Vanilla JavaScript](https://developer.mozilla.org/pl/docs/Web/JavaScript) with [ES6](https://262.ecma-international.org/6.0/) specification.
 It uses [RESTful API](https://restfulapi.net/) and asynchronous JavaScript [(async/await)](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) to get data from external source.